wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/ms-graph-module.rst

 api_auth\\api_type
 ^^^^^^^^^^^^^^^^^^

-Type of Microsoft 365 subscription plan used by the tenant. `global` refers to either a commerical or GCC tenant.
+Type of Microsoft 365 subscription plan used by the tenant. `global` refers to either a commercial or GCC tenant.

 +--------------------+------------------------+
 | **Default value**  | N/A                    |